CGAL 6.0.1 - 2D Straight Skeleton and Polygon Offsetting

 typedef CGAL::Polygon_with_holes_2<K> PolygonWithHoles ;

-typedef boost::shared_ptr<PolygonWithHoles> PolygonWithHolesPtr ;
+typedef std::shared_ptr<PolygonWithHoles> PolygonWithHolesPtr ;

 typedef std::vector<PolygonWithHolesPtr> PolygonWithHolesPtrVector;